 Many people have asked me how to meditate for the first time.
+Tips and advice on meditation is all over the place.
 And while there are a lot of articles online that five instructions for meditation, there aren’t a lot that explain things for the absolute beginner.
 I’m about to change that.

 If you are a first time meditator, you might struggle to focus enough to get into meditation.
 Indeed, the real trick to meditation for beginners is knowing how to slow your mind down enough so that you can meditate properly.

 I’ve previously written about how to meditate at home.
 Today I’d like to share extra meditation tips for beginners.

 Let me show you how to meditate for the first time.

 I’ll share with you some basic tips that will help you meditate, as well as an easy meditation for beginners.

 How To Meditate For The First Time [Tips]

 - Help your mind to slow down so you can focus